JerayuT/JerayuT/README.md

 # :desktop_computer: Tools, Technology, Experience

-Here are some of the languages and technology I've had experience with, currently using, or learning to use!
+Here are some of the languages and technology I have experience with!

 <table>
   <tr>